simon987/chan_feed/README.md

  for real-time ingest.

-Compatible image boards: 4chan, lainchan, uboachan, 22chan, wizchan, 1chan, 2ch.hk, endchan, 38chan, alokal.
+Compatible image boards: 4chan, lainchan, uboachan, 22chan, wizchan, 1chan, 2ch.hk, endchan, 38chan, alokal,
+horochan.

 Can optionally push monitoring data to InfluxDB.
 Below is an example of Grafana being used to display it.